Enhanced adic formalism and perverse t-structures for higher Artin stacks: Introduction

-In \Sec \ref{2}, we define the perverse $t$-structure, in both non-adic and adic setting, for general ``perversity'' for (higher) Artin stacks, while in all previous theory only middle perversity is considered \cite{LO3}.
-We define a \emph{perversity smooth (resp.\ \'{e}tale) evaluation} $\sf p$ on an Artin (resp.\ a Deligne--Mumford) stack $\cX$ (Definition \ref{2de:perversity_evaluation}) to be an assignment to each atlas $u\colon X\to \cX$ a weak perversity function $\sf p_u$ on $X$ in the sense of Gabber \cite{Gabber}, satisfying certain compatibility condition.
-In particular, when $\cX$ is a scheme, a perversity \'{e}tale evaluation is same as a weak perversity function.
+In \Sec\ref{3}, we define the perverse t-structure, in both non-adic and adic settings, for general ``perversity'' for (higher) Artin stacks, while in all previous theory only middle perversity is considered \cite{LO3}.
+We introduce the notion of \emph{perversity smooth evaluation} $\sfp$ on an Artin stack $\cX$ (Definition \ref{3de:perversity_evaluation}) to be an assignment to each atlas $u\colon X\to \cX$ a weak perversity function $\sfp_u$ on $X$ in the sense of Gabber \cite{Gabber}, satisfying certain compatibility condition.
+In particular, when $\cX$ is a scheme, a perversity smooth evaluation is essentially same as a weak perversity function.